Sanctification through union with Christ in His death and Resurrection

 The Law and Sin: 7:7-13.

 The Way of Escape: 7:25.
 The expression used in verse 25, reveals the helplessness of a believer who has not gained the mastery over sin.
 “O wretched man that I am!
 Who shall deliver me from the body of death?”
 (Rom 7:24).
 Paul describes the moral and spiritual struggle.
 He was unable to live the Christian life by himself because of his sinful nature.
 Even when there is a desire to do the right thing the old nature drives us to do evil.
-This is not a pleasant state, and cry for deliverance.
+This is not a pleasant state.
+So Paul cries out for deliverance.
 "Wretched man that I am, who will deliver me from the body of death" (Rom 7:24).
-But Paul found the answer in Jesus Christ our Lord.
+Paul found the answer in Jesus Christ our Lord.
 “I thank God through Jesus Christ our Lord” (Rom 7:25).
 Christ broke the power of sin.
 So set our mind on the things of the Lord.
 Beware of our weaknesses and bring every thought captive to the obedience of Christ (2 Cor 10:5).
 Replace lustful thoughts with the word of God (Rom 13:14).
 Fix our thoughts on what is true and honorable (Phil 4:8).
 God has promised to provide a way of escape in our temptations (1 Cor 10:13).
-Praised God who has provided the solution in Christ Jesus.
-We cannot heal the problem of our own sin, but God has provided the solution in Jesus Christ.
-Believe the promise that someday the war will be over!
+Praise God who has provided the solution in Christ Jesus.
+We cannot heal the problem of our sin, but God can.
+He has provided the solution in Jesus Christ.
+Someday the war will be over!
 Ask God to strengthen you to trust Christ to battle against sin and temptations in your life.